Endangering the Welfare of Children

 - DUI with a child in the car

-- Doing illegal drugs in a child’s presence, or possessing illegal drugs in a child’s presence
+- Using or possessing illegal drugs in the presence of a child

-- Not getting medical attention for a sick or injured child
+- Failing to provide medical attention to a sick or injured child

-- Allowing a child to ride, without safety restraint of some kind, on the back of an ATV or other open-air motor vehicle
+- Allowing a child to ride on the back of an ATV or any open-air motor vehicle without appropriate safety restraints

-- A fight with a spouse that accidentally injures a child
+- Engaging in a physical altercation with a spouse that accidentally injures a child

 Child Endangerment Penalties in Pennsylvania

-But, if the prosecutor is able to prove, without the shadow of a doubt, that the offender has shown a pattern of this kind of behavior, also known as a course of conduct, the offense becomes a third-degree felony.
-Penalties go up … to a $15,000 fine and a prison term of 3 ½ years.
+However, if the prosecutor can establish, beyond any doubt, that the offender has a history of such behavior, also known as a course of conduct, the offense is upgraded to a third-degree felony.
+This increases the penalties to include a fine of up to $15,000 and a prison term of up to 3 ½ years.